 you have power against poison and against infection,

-you have power against the loathsome foe roving through the land.
+you have power against the loathsome foe roving through the land.- The Nine Herbs Charm

-Mugwort was said to guard travelers, keeping them safe from illness, weariness, evil spirits and wild animals.
+Mugwort was also said to guard travelers, keeping them safe from illness, weariness, evil spirits and wild animals.
 It was believed that putting it in the soles of shoes kept one's feet from getting sore and tired; Roman soldiers reportedly used it this way, and the Mongols rubbed it into their sore feet and legs after a long day in the saddle.
 The Saxons considered it one of the most important healing herbs, and there is an old Polish superstition that a woman wishing to conceive should gather mugwort from nine different fields to increase her fertility.
 Traditionally, wreaths and garlands of it were worn on Midsummer's eve for protection and blessings during the coming seasons.

-When I first moved into my house late one autumn, I felt a definite dark, shadowy sort of energy hanging around.
+A few years ago, I had a strange experience with mugwort.
+When I first moved into my house in late autumn, I felt a definite dark, shadowy sort of energy hanging around.
 When I burned sage it would dissipate for a while, but eventually I would feel it return (especially when I would come back to the house after a few days away).
-In the spring, I went through a period where I was having terrible nightmares.
+In the spring the following year, I went through a period where I was having terrible nightmares.
 I would wake up in a cold sweat, chilled to the bone and convinced that there was an intruder in the house.
-Finally, a man came to me in one of these dreams and told me very clearly to cut a sprig of mugwort and hang it over my bed for protection.
+Finally, I had a dream that told me very clearly to cut a sprig of mugwort and hang it over my bed for protection.

+All skepticism aside, when you get a straightforward message like that in a dream, it's a good idea to listen.
 So, the next day I hung a bundle of mugwort from a hook over the head of my bed.
 The bad dreams stopped and I felt the energy lighten considerably.
-I have since taken to burning mugwort frequently, and I let it grow wherever it wants around the outside of my house, like a protective ring.

 Medicinal and Practical Uses